Permits & Reservations

 Permits can be picked up the day before, or on the morning that you begin your hike.
 If your Permit is not picked up by 12 noon on the day your trip begins, the Reservation for your entire trip is automatically cancelled

 , unless prior arrangements have been made directly with the Skagway Trail Center (phone 1-907-983-9234).

 Walk-in Permits are given out at the Trail Centre at 1:00 pm each day.© National Parks Service

-Walk-in Permits are issued on a first-come first-serve basis at the Trail Center in Skagway (located on Broadway between 1st and 2nd Avenues) beginning at 1:00 pm ADT the day before you wish to start your hike.
+Walk-in Permits are issued on a first-come first-serve basis at the Trail Center in Skagway (located at 520 Broadway) beginning at 1:00 pm ADT the day before you wish to start your hike.
 In addition to the allocated Walk-in Permits, no show Reservations will also be reallocated at 1:00 pm each day (for a same-day start).